Counselling training FAQs

 I am already a Counsellor on Placement at a Place2Be school.
 Can I stay at my current school?

-When does the next Level 5 take place?
+When and where does the next Level 5 take place?

 We run our Child Counselling Skills for Adult Counsellors (Level 5 Certificate) course with two intakes each year: